-Her clients have featured on BBC Radio 3’s In Tune, local radio, independent podcast interviews, in leading industry publications including Classical Music, Musical Opinion, International Piano and Pianist magazine, and on respected independent classical music websites such as Seen and Heard International, The Classical Source and Planet Hugill.
+Her clients have featured on BBC Radio 3, local radio, independent podcast interviews, in leading industry publications including Classical Music, Musical Opinion, International Piano and Pianist magazine, and on respected independent classical music websites such as Seen and Heard International, The Classical Source and Planet Hugill.

 Please contact Frances for further information or to discuss your requirements